 Shrimp Salad

 Curry Chicken Salad, Zucchini Ribbon Salad, and Shrimp Avocado Salad are some of my other favorite light dishes.
 Enjoy!

-Can it be frozen?
-No, the textures of all the fresh ingredients, like the celery and herbs, will get damaged by freezing.
+Not recommended, as the textures of all the fresh ingredients, like the crunchy celery and herbs, will get damaged by freezing.

+Shrimp Salad